RasaHQ/rasa/docs/core/retrieval-actions.rst

    - how's weather?
    - is it sunny where you are?

-First, all of these examples will be combined into a single ``chitchat`` intent that NLU will predict.
+First, all of these examples will be combined into a single ``chitchat`` meta intent that NLU will predict.
+The intent name in your NLU file needs to add a response identifier to distinguish different The naming of such intents follows a strict template and includes the meta intent, e.g. ``chitchat`` or ``faq``, and a

 The retrieval model is trained separately to select the correct response.
 TODO: explain where this file needs to go.